Main CB500X Index

 • Fuel consumption data

-It’s the summer of 2015 and I’ve been eyeing up the CB500X since they came out a couple of years back.
+In the summer of 2015 I was eyeing up the CB500X since they came out a couple of years back.
 Now I’ve finally succumbed to my own common sense, getting what looks like a brilliant deal on a year-old ABS with just 1500 miles.
 This is the bike I’ve been edging towards via XCountrys, TDMs and Versii.
 Suddenly the idea of skipping my next planned bike – probably a clapped-out DRZ with 10,000 miles and five previous owners – felt rather attractive.
 They stopped selling DRZs in the UK in 2007 so the low hanging fruit is long plucked.

 This CB-X has the potential to be a proper execution of the half-baked GS500R I made a few years ago, especially since Rally Raid Products started developing their CB500X wheel / suspension / protection kits which are now for sale to make it into a mini new Africa Twin.